glaucuslinux/glaucus/cerata/toybox/README.md

 ## Configure
-toybox's `ls` outputs in the `long-iso` time style, which isn't compatible with some scripts like `build-aux/mdate-sh` which many packages (especially GNU ones use), therefore a `%b` was added prior to `%F` to fix this problem.
+toybox's `ls` outputs in the `long-iso` time style, which isn't compatible with some scripts like `build-aux/mdate-sh` which many packages (especially GNU ones) use, therefore a `%b` was added prior to `%F` to fix this problem.

 The difference between chroot toybox and system toybox is that chroot toybox uses the internally provided libz and libcrypto to prevent messing with the